colonelpanic8/okcupyd/README.md

 <h3>Why x/y/z giving me an error message?</h3>

 OKCupid updates its site frequently, and it can be difficult to keep up.
-If you run into an error, feel free to create an issue or send a pull request, and I'll get to it as quickly as possible
+If you run into an error, feel free to create an issue or send a pull request, and I'll get to it as quickly as possible.